What Is a Tasting Note? A Simple Guide for Wine Beginners

 Step 3: Describe the Structure

-Body: light, medium, full
+Body: light, medium, or full

-Acidity: low, medium, high (mouthwatering = high)
+Acidity: low, medium, or high (mouthwatering usually means higher acidity)

-Tannins: none, soft, grippy, firm
+Tannins: none, soft, grippy, or firm

-Simple Tasting Note Template
+A Simple Tasting Note Template

 Aromas: